DevTest - OKTA SSO Configuration Guide

 20. Similarly, choose the "Browser" Flow Values PRECISELY as shown below:

-21. We are done with adding OKTA SSO For IAM.
-Yes, all the changes done above will only Enable SSO for IAM Login.
-Let's see how would IAM
+21. Done with adding OKTA SSO.
+For IAM, all the changes done above will only Enable SSO for IAM Login.
+This is how IAM would look like now:

 Additional Information